Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Introduction

 Split Cycle deals with the problem of majority cycles as follows:\footnote{There is a more computationally efficient way to calculate the Split Cycle winners (see Footnote \ref{FloydWarshall}), but this simple two-step procedure is appropriate for explaining the method to voters.} \begin{enumerate} \item In each cycle, identify the head-to-head win(s) with the smallest margin of victory in that cycle. \item After completing step 1 for all cycles, discard the identified wins.
 All remaining wins count as \textit{defeats} of the losing candidates. \end{enumerate} For example, if $a$ wins against $b$ by 1,000 votes, $b$ wins against $c$ by 2,000 votes, and $c$ wins against $a$ by $3,000$ votes, then $a$'s win against $b$ is discarded.
 Candidate $b$'s win against $c$ counts as a defeat of $c$ unless it appears in another cycle (involving some other candidates) with the smallest margin of victory in that cycle.
 The same applies to $c$'s win against $a$.
-Crucially, after step 2, there is always an \textit{undefeated} candidate (as we will show).
+Crucially, after step 2, there is always an \textit{undefeated} candidate (see Section \ref{Defining}).
 If there is only one, that candidate wins the election.
-If there is more than one, then a tiebreaker must be used.
-When an immediate decision is required, the tiebreaker could be, e.g., to randomly choose one of the undefeated candidates.
-Alternatively, a runoff election could be held between the undefeated candidates, according to the same rules described above, allowing additional voters to participate.
+If there is more than one, then a tiebreaker must be used (see Section \ref{Comparison}).

 In the rest of this introduction, we provide additional background to the benefits of Split Cycle: we spell out the problem of ``spoiler effects'' that the independence of clones and immunity to spoiler criteria mitigate (Section \ref{SpoilerSection}), followed by the ``strong no show paradox'' that the positive involvement and negative involvement criteria rule out (Section \ref{NoShowSection}).
 We then provide a roadmap of the rest of the paper in Section~\ref{Roadmap}.